-Hand gestures grab attention, increases the impact and helps individual on the receiving end of the communication remember more of the message (up to a third higher recall in an experiment).
+Hand gestures grab attention, increase the impact, and help individuals on the receiving end of the communication remember more of the message (up to a third higher recall in an experiment).

 Rubbing the palms together is a sign of positive expectation.
 A quick rub signals the person expects the benefits to be for you, Slow rubbing signals the expectation is for them to profit.

-Sales people are instructed to rub hands quickly indeed.
-When a buyer rubs his palms waiting for you to present your product it’s a positive sign that he has high expectation it can be a good option.
+Salespeople are instructed to rub their hands quickly indeed.
+When a buyer rubs his palms waiting for you to present your product it’s a positive sign that he has high expectations it can be a good option.